trek-view/gopro2frames/docs/LOGIC.md

 <Track4:GPSAltitude>81.907 m</Track4:GPSAltitude>
 ```

-In this case, only these two points would be considered to assign timings
+In this case, only these two points would be added to video gpx:

 ```
 <Track4:GPSLatitude>51 deg 16&#39; 21.17&quot; N</Track4:GPSLatitude>